 When to call the doc

-Most of the time changes in breast milk color are normal and nothing to worry about but if there is pain associated or you feel there is something more to be concerned about please call your physician or a lactation consultant.
-We are trained to work with youth know what is normal and what needs additional attention.
-When you notice your breast milk has changed colors try to think back on your diet or notice if you’re little one is starting to feel a little off.
+Most of the time, changes in breast milk color are normal and nothing to worry about.
+However, if there is pain associated with the change of color or you feel there is something more to be concerned about, please call your physician or a lactation consultant right away.
+When you notice your breast milk has changed color, try to think back on your diet or notice if you’re little one is starting to feel a little off.
 Most importantly, none of these colors are signs to stop breastfeeding.
-Baby can continue at the breast as often as before and if they’re starting to get a little cold it’s even more important.
-You provide their defense and additional tailored antibodies.
+Your baby can continue at the breast as often as before and if they are starting to get a little sick, it’s even more important.
+Remember, you provide their defense and additional tailored antibodies!

-Good luck on your breastfeeding journey and if you have any additional question or have a topic you’d like to see us address please feel free to reach out.
+Good luck on your breastfeeding journey and if you have any additional questions or have a topic you’d like to see us address please feel free to reach out.